craigsands/flask-quiz/README.md

 # flask-quiz

 A quiz generator and runner.
-Import metrics from Excel to dynamically generate questions and answers.
+Upload metrics from Excel to dynamically generate questions and answers.
 Data from each sheet is combined to build a question bank per Excel file.

 Example Excel sheet: